izzeddin62/book-wishlist-backend/README.md

 5. run migration: `npm run db:migrate`

 ## Endpoints
+For more information on the endpoints, please refer to the [API documentation](https://documenter.getpostman.com/view/8238232/2sA3XSCMFu)

 ## Post /api/auth/signup
 Create a new user account.
 The body of the request should following details: